Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Lotyšsko

 Situated in north-eastern Europe with a coastline along the Baltic Sea, Latvia has borders with Estonia, Russia, Belarus and Lithuania.
-It has linguistic links with Lithuania in the south, and historical and religious ties with Estonia in the north.

 Total area: 64,589 sq km (slightly larger than West Virginia)